hippietrail/openmtp/README.md

 ### Advanced Android File Transfer Application for macOS.

 Transferring files between macOS and Android or any other MTP devices has always been a nightmare.
 There are a few File Transfer MTP apps which are available online but most of them are either too expensive or come with bad UI/UX.
-The official "Android File Transfer" app for macOS from Google comes with bugs, innumerable limitations, some of which include - not being able to transfer files larger than 4GB, frequent disconnections, unable to rename the folders or files on the android/MTP devices.
-Most of the other apps available online uses either WiFi or ADB protocol to transfer the files, which is an extremely time-consuming process.
+The official "Android File Transfer" app for macOS from Google comes with bugs, innumerable limitations, some of which include - not being able to transfer files larger than 4GB, frequent disconnections, unable to rename the folders or files on the android/MTP device.
+Most of the other apps available online use either Wi-Fi or ADB protocol to transfer the files, which is an extremely time-consuming process.

 Countless searches to find an app to solve these problems and failing to find one made me restless.
 So, I took the leap and decided to create an app for us that could help us have a smooth and hassle-free file transfer process from macOS to Android/MTP devices.
 Created with the objective of giving back to the community, we can all use this app for free in this lifetime.

 ### Features

 - Safe, Transparent and Open-Source
 - Plug and Play via USB.
-No hassles, easy and instant connection.
+No hassles, easy and instant connection
 - Select between Internal Memory and SD Card
-- Transfer multiple files which are larger than 4GB
+- Transfer multiple files, which can be larger than 4GB
 - Dark mode
 - Drag-and-drop support
 - Split pane views for both Local Computer and Android device
-- Choose between Grid and List view.
+- Choose between Grid and List view
-- Use Keyboard Shortcuts to navigate through your files.
+- Use Keyboard Shortcuts to navigate through your files
-- No collection of personally identifiable information.
+- No collection of personally identifiable information

 ### Kalam Kernel

-OpenMTP 3.0 features a new MTP kernel and it was written from the scratch.
+OpenMTP 3.0 features a new MTP kernel and it was written from scratch.
 It promises a file copy speed of 30 to 40 MB/s on low and mid range devices and 100 to 120 MB/s on higher end devices.
 The all new and powerful MTP kernel is named after [Dr. A. P. J. Abdul Kalam](https://en.wikipedia.org/wiki/A._P._J._Abdul_Kalam 'Dr. A. P. J. Abdul Kalam')

-Do checkout the Go package which I've written to build Kalam Kernel: [github.com/ganeshrvel/go-mtpx](https://github.com/ganeshrvel/go-mtpx 'https://github.com/ganeshrvel/go-mtpx').
+Check out the Go package which I've written to build Kalam Kernel: [github.com/ganeshrvel/go-mtpx](https://github.com/ganeshrvel/go-mtpx 'https://github.com/ganeshrvel/go-mtpx').
 Feel free to raise PRs.

 ### System Requirements and Support

-- To support macOS version below Big Sur the Kalam kernel needs to be compiled on an older macOS machine everytime there is an update, which is practically very difficult
+- To support macOS versions below Big Sur the Kalam kernel needs to be compiled on an older macOS machine every time there is an update, which practically is very difficult
-- Only the latest 3 versions of macOS will receive the `Kalam` Kernel updates, which includes new device supports, fixes, stability improvements. macOS Big Sur (11.0) or above will receive the above said updates
+- Only the latest 3 versions of macOS will receive the `Kalam` Kernel updates, which includes new device support, fixes, stability improvements. macOS Big Sur (11.0) or above will receive the above updates
-- We have now officially retired the support for `Kalam` Kernel on macOS 10.13 (OS X El High Sierra) and lower.
-Only the "Legacy" MTP mode will continue working on these outdated machines.
+- We have now officially retired the support for `Kalam` Kernel on macOS 10.13 (OS X High Sierra) and lower.
+Only the "Legacy" MTP mode will continue working on these outdated machines
-- We will continue releasing the updates for both `Intel` and `ARM64` machines
+- We will continue releasing updates for both `Intel` and `ARM64` machines

 ### Installation